khaledElgohary/high-school-hub/docs/I3_WORKSHEET.md

 <h2 id="acceptance-test-untestable">Acceptance test, untestable</h2>
 <p>What challenges did you face when creating acceptance tests?
 What was
 difficult or impossible to test?</p>
-<h2 id="n1-acceptance-test">n+1 Acceptance test</h2>
-<p>From class, every team must post an acceptance test script to the
-forum.
-Look at team n+1’s acceptance test, and record yourself performing it (the android emulator can do screen recordings!).
-Post that recording to the forum, link to it here.</p>
 <h2 id="velocityteamwork">Velocity/teamwork</h2>
 <p>Did your estimates get better or worse through the course?
 Show some
 evidence of the estimates/actuals from tasks.</p>